 “I believe in zines as a mode of communication,” Lingel said.
 “Zines have a long history of giving individuals who aren’t always represented in mainstream conversations a voice.”

 The zine, which includes contributions by Postdoctoral Fellow Rosemary Clark-Parsons and Dean’s Fellow Sharrona Pearl, is currently stocked at Blue Stockings, a feminist bookstore in New York City, and Wooden Shoe, an anarchist bookstore in Philadelphia.
 In addition, the Dallas Public Library has copies available.
-The zine can also be purchased directly from GSWS.

 “I loved making this zine,” said Lingel.
 “It was one of the most fun things I did last semester.”